logank8/course-webscrape/README.md

 # UBC course webscraper
 Node.js Puppeteer web scraper built for the ubc course listing website

-Currently: saves data to a json file
+Currently: saves data to a json file with each course as its own json object

-** do NOT run this, it takes up too much memory; I am currently working on changing it to write to a csv which will likely take less memory space (hopefully!)
+** do NOT run this, it takes up too much memory; I am currently working on changing it to write to a csv which will likely take less memory space !!